daniparera/MCR/Mappings/README.md

 Extract information from lexicon and put in new column in the synset-word matrix.
 For each synset-word tuple present in original matrix search in lexicon:

-* if not find it, create a new row with csco equal to -1.
+* if not find it, create a new row with CSCO equal to -1.
-* if find it, store in the new column the confidence score, if csco for this case is a negative value (case not find in other lexicon and created new row) decrease value in -1.
+* if find it, store in the new column the confidence score, if CSCO for this case is a negative value (case not find in other lexicon and created new row) decrease value in -1.

-exportMCR.py <br />
+extractMatrixtoMCR.py <br />

-Construct a sql file to update CS in MCR.
-The cases presents in app are:
+In the next part present a posible behaviour to export data from previously created matrix, depending on the requeriments can change this behaviour to adapt at your own system.
+The result of this final step is construct a sql file to update CSCO in MCR.
+The cases presents in app are this:

-* Assigned synset-variant to MCR with csco=99 and also in some dataset => nothing to do in MCR
+* Assigned synset-variant to MCR with CSCO=99 => nothing to do.
-* Assigned synset-variant to MCR with csco<99 and csco>49 and also in some dataset => modify in MCR with csco equal to most relevant dataset, confidence level greater
+* Assigned synset-variant to MCR with CSCO<99 and CSCO>49 and also in some dataset or language => modify in MCR with CSCO=99.
+Else, nothing to do.
-* Assigned synset-variant to MCR with csco=49 and also in some dataset => modify in MCR csco=99
+* Assigned synset-variant to MCR with CSCO<49 and CSCO>0 and also in some dataset or language => modify in MCR CSCO=99.
+Otherwise, nothing to do.
-* Not present in MCR, new assigned synset-variant in more than one dataset => add new variant-synset with csco=94 (csco in XOMW) and put correct sense (sense greater (+1) than last sense)
+* Not present in MCR, new assigned synset-variant in more than one dataset => add new variant-synset with CSCO=99 and put correct sense (sense greater (+1) than last sense)
-* Not present in MCR, new assigned synset-variant in only one dataset => add new variant-synset with csco=XX (the correspondence between dataset and csco is explained in table below) and put correct sense (sense greater (+1) than last sense)
+* Not present in MCR, new assigned synset-variant in only one dataset => add new variant-synset with CSCO=XX (a posible codification, the correspondence between dataset and CSCO is explained in table below) and put correct sense (sense greater (+1) than last sense).
+This assignation of CSCO can be optional and we can't introduce this synset-variant tuple in MCR.

 41 : EOWN-cldr<br />
 42 : EOWN-wikt<br />